Introduction

 The passage

 v16-26.
-Jesus tries a different tack by asking to see her husband.
+Jesus cuts through the woman's confusion by asking to see her husband.
 She admits she has none and Jesus confirms the truth of her answer, given that she has lived with five men and that her present partner is not really her husband.
 The woman assumes that Jesus must be a prophet and so seeks to have him sort out a long-standing quarrel between the Jews and the Samaritans over the authenticity of the temple of the Jews at Jerusalem and the temple of the Samaritans at Mount Gerizim.
 Jesus points out that the Jews have it right, but the time is coming when a new and radical means of approach to God renders any human sanctuary irrelevant.
-God is Spirit, and those enlivened with the Spirit (sustained by living water, washed with the Spirit, born anew) can approach God through the indwelling Spirit of Christ, in the truth of Christ.
-The woman recognizes that the coming messiah will reveal such truth.
-Jesus discloses, "I who speak to you am he."

 Living Water